zaidm124/CreatePosts-Blockchain/README.md

 <ul>
   <li>This a website where you can share your thoughts and post, so that others can also see.</li>
   <li>Anyone who likes a post can tip 0.1Ether the author who created the post</li>
+  <li>The post which will be tipped highest will be shown at the top</li>
 </ul>

 <h3>Tech Stack Used</h3>